heyaaron/openmesher/README.markdown

 * Adding a new module should be easier
 * Generating unique one-off configs for a router is not well-supported yet
 * Customization of most options requires tweaking the source
-* Lots of hard-coded stuff.
-We're slowly cleaning it up.

 Dependencies